 As you can infer from what we’ve covered, the field of Artificial Intelligence is complicated and involved.
 However, AI is the way of the future and is making its way into every area of our lives.
 If you want to join the AI revolution and pursue a career in the field, Simplilearn has everything you need.

-The Artificial Intelligence Engineer Master’s program, held in collaboration with IBM, will help you master vital Artificial Intelligence concepts such as Data Science with Python, Machine Learning, Deep Learning, and Natural Language Programming (NLP).
+The Caltech Post Graduate Program in AI & ML program, built and delivered in partnership with Caltech CTME and IBM, will help you master vital Artificial Intelligence concepts such as Data Science with Python, Machine Learning, Deep Learning, and Natural Language Programming (NLP).
 In addition, the course offers exclusive hackathons and “Ask me anything” sessions held by IBM.
 Before you know it, the live sessions, practical labs, and hands-on projects give you job-ready AI certification.

 Check out Simplilearn today, and get started on that exciting new career in Artificial Intelligence!